Open

 Eligibility

-• The application must be submitted jointly by a not-for-profit professional arts organization and an associated public foundation.
+- The application must be submitted jointly by a not-for-profit professional arts organization and an associated publicly registered charitable foundation.

-• The foundation must be a publicly registered charitable foundation with a mandate to accumulate, administer, and invest capital assets for the benefit of the arts organization.
+- The foundation must be a public charitable foundation mandated to accumulate, administer and invest capital assets to provide annual income to the beneficiary arts organization.

-• The arts organization must have as its principal mission the creation, production, or presentation of professional artistic works, or the training of professional artists.
+- The arts organization’s principal mission must be the creation/production or presentation of professional artistic works, or the training of professional artists, and it must have been operating for at least three years.

 Who is eligible?